 Sensitivity testing was conducted as part of the annual impairment test of goodwill and indefinite life intangible assets for the Canaccord Genuity - Canada CGU.
-The sensitivity testing includes assessing the impact that reasonably possible declines in revenue estimates for the 12-month period ending on March 31, 2017 and declines in growth rates after that period and increases in the discount rates would have on the recoverable amounts of the CGUs, with other assumptions being held constant.
-An increase of the discount rate of 3.3 percentage points, a decrease in the estimated revenue for the year ending March 31, 2017 of \$20.0 million or a decrease in the five year compound annual growth of 7.8 percentage points may result in the estimate of the recoverable amount declining below the carrying value with the result that an impairment charge may be required.
+The sensitivity testing includes assessing the impact that reasonably possible declines in revenue estimates for the 12-month period ending on March 31, 2018 and declines in growth rates after that period and increases in the discount rates would have on the recoverable amounts of the CGUs, with other assumptions being held constant.
+An increase in the discount rate of 5.0 percentage points, a decrease in the estimated revenue for the year ending March 31, 2018 of \$27.0 million or a decrease in the five year compound annual growth rate of 12.2 percentage points would result in the estimate of the recoverable amount declining below the carrying value with the result that an impairment charge would be required.
 Any such impairment charge would be determined after incorporating the effect of any changes in key assumptions including any consequential effects of such changes on estimated operating income and on other factors.